COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Call 911 or other emergency services anytime you think your child may need emergency care.
 For example, call if your child has:

-Call the doctor or seek medical care right away if your child has:
+Call the doctor or seek medical care now if your child has:

 Watch closely for changes in your child's health.
 Call the doctor if your child's headaches: